arrowtype/recursive/README.md

   *Recommended use:* Differences in weight can provide emphasis in text, show user interaction, or adjust the tone of communication.
 For light text on dark backgrounds, 400 (“Regular”) tends to be appropriate for text and code.
 For dark text on a light background, it can be beneficial to adjust the weight upwards to 500 (“Medium”).

 - **Slant** `slnt` – 0 to -15.
 The "forward lean" of letters.
 Note: `-15` (negative 15) corresponds to a 15° clockwise slant, due to type design's roots in geometry.
-If the Italic axis is at its default value, going past a slant of -7.5 will "italicize" letters, converting them to more-handwritten forms such as the simplified, "single story" `a` and `g`.
+If the Italic axis is at its default value, going past a slant of `-13.99` will activate "cursive" letters, converting them to more-handwritten forms such as the simplified, "single story" `a` and `g`.

   *Recommended use:* Use Slant as a secondary way to emphasize text or vary typographic tone.
 In text, it can be useful to use a partial slant of around -9, while at display sizes, you can expect the most precise outlines at either 0 or -15.
+You can also animate from `0` to `-13` without letterforms or glyph widths changing, which is great for things like hovered links or buttons.

-- **Italic** `ital` – 0, 0.5, or 1.
-Controls the substitution of italic forms along the Slant axis.
-"Off" (0) maintains Roman letterforms, such as a "double story" `a` and `g`, "Auto" (0.5) allows for Italic substitution, and "On" (1) asserts italic forms even in upright text with a Slant of 0.
+- **Cursive** `CRSV` – 0, 0.5, or 1.
+Controls the substitution of cursive forms along the Slant axis.
+"Off" (0) maintains Roman letterforms such as a "double story" `a` and `g`, "Auto" (0.5) allows for Cursive substitution, and "On" (1) asserts cursive forms even in upright text with a Slant of 0.

-  *Recommended use:* Use Italic as a tertiary way to emphasize text, or as a way to have more control over animated text (e.g. a hyperlink that slants upon user interaction can by styled with Italic 0 or 1 to prevent the abrupt changes of glyph substitution).
+  *Recommended use:* Use Cursive as a tertiary way to emphasize text, or as a way to have more control over animated text (e.g. a hyperlink that slants upon user interaction can by styled with Cursive 0 or 1 to prevent the abrupt changes of glyph substitution).

 ### Advanced design recommendations